mihirp98/f110_ros/mihir_safety/README.md

 Here, _r_ is the distance between the two objects which is obtained from the laser scan message.
 In the denominator,we take the max of 0 and the velocity in the direction of the scan.

 ## Parameters
-The `ttc_threshold_` parameter in `safety_node.cpp` needs to be tuned if operating on the actual car.
+The `ttc_thres` parameter in `safety_node.cpp` needs to be tuned if operating on the actual car.
 The current value is set for the simulator.

 ## Dependencies
 - sensor_msgs